Visual binary: Spectral classification

-The luminosity of class 1. binaries is greater than that of class 3. binaries.
-There is a relationship between the colour difference of binaries and their reduced proper motions.
+The luminosity of class 1 binaries is greater than that of class 3 binaries.
+There is a relationship between the color difference of binaries and their reduced proper motions.
 In 1921, Frederick C. Leonard, at the Lick Observatory, wrote "1.
 The spectrum of the secondary component of a dwarf star is generally redder than that of the primary, whereas the spectrum of the fainter component of a giant star is usually bluer than that of the brighter one.
 In both cases, the absolute difference in spectral class seems ordinarily to be related to the disparity between the components...2.
 With some exceptions, the spectra of the components of double stars are so related to each other that they conform to the Hertzsprung-Russell configuration of the stars..."

 An interesting case for visual binaries occurs when one or both components are located above or below the Main-Sequence.
 If a star is more luminous than a Main-Sequence star, it is either very young, and therefore contracting due to gravity, or is at the post Main-Sequence stage of its evolution.
 The study of binaries is useful here because, unlike with single stars, it is possible to determine which reason is the case.
 If the primary is gravitationally contracting, then the companion will be further away from the Main-Sequence than the primary since the more massive star becomes a Main-Sequence star much faster than the less massive star.